rmettig/rmettig.github.io/README.md

 I am a cybersecurity researcher currently affiliated with the [LSU Applied Cybersecurity Lab](https://www.lsu.edu/cybersecurity/applied-cybersecurity-lab/index.php) (ACL), and my main areas of research focus are memory forensics and malware analysis.
 I received my Bachelor of Science and Master of Science degrees in computer science from Louisiana State University, and I have worked as both a cybersecurity analyst in threat intelligence and as a product security engineer throughout my degree.

 I am also a lifelong musician.
-In my free time, I love playing guitar, going to concerts, and playing videogames.
+In my free time, I love going to concerts, playing guitar, or reading.

 ## Research